polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 }
 ```

 Note that the invariant load on %B has been hoisted out.
-When we execute this,
+When we execute this:
-we get:

 ```mlir
 # With tiling